slljack/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a junior at Stony Brook University majoring in Computer Science.
 Currently, I am working on a visual recognition project focusing on its effeciency on the Addroid device at the Ethos Lab at Stony Brook University.
 My Principal Investigator is [Amir Rahmati](https://amir.rahmati.com/).
-I am looking for a software development internship at Summer 2020.
+I am looking for a software development internship for Summer 2020.
+You can find some of my projects below.